maximilianMairinger/ctp/res/templates/module/README.md

 $[description]

-> Please not that $[nameWithSpaces] is currently under development and not yet suited for production
+> Please note that $[nameWithSpaces] is currently under development and not yet suited for production

 ## Installation